 Is DHEA-S test part of a regular checkup and should everyone get it?

 It’s not part of a regular lab workup, but testing for DHEA benefits if adrenal problems are suspected.

 What are some other factors that increase or decrease DHEA-S level?

 There are medications that can affect the DHEA-S level.
 Some of these like antidepressants and phenytoin increase the level.
 Other medications that increase the level are anti-diabetic and anti-hypertensive drugs.
 Smoking also increases the DHEA-S level.
 Corticosteroids, on the other hand, decrease the DHEA-S level.
 Radioactive scans done within a week prior to getting the test can also increase the level.
 DHEA supplements may help people with depression, obesity, lupus etc. but be wary of the DHEA side effects before taking them.

-LabEspy recommends Ulta Lab Tests, Walk-In Lab, Request A Test for this test.
+LabEspy recommends Ulta Lab Tests, Save On Labs, Discounted Labs for this test.